-- Advise staff and pupils that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation; - Advise staff and pupils not to attend school if they have been identified by the HSE as a contact for person with COVID-19 and to follow the HSE advice on restriction of movement; - Advise staff and pupils that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and pupils know the protocol for managing a suspected case of COVID-19 in school (details at Section 8);

-- Everyone entering the school building needs to perform hand hygiene with a hand sanitiser; - Visitors to the school during the day should be by prior arrangement and should be received at a specific contact point; - Physical distancing (of 2m) should be maintained between staff and visitors where possible.
+- Advise staff and pupils that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation; - Advise staff and pupils to self-isolate or restrict their movements at home if they display any signs or symptoms of COVID-19 and contact their family doctor to arrange a test - Advise staff and pupils, to follow the HSE advice if they are a close contact of a suspected/ confirmed case of Covid-19. - If they have travelled outside of Ireland; in such instances staff and pupils are advised to consult and follow latest Government advices in relation to foreign travel. - Advise staff and pupils that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and pupils know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise staff and pupils to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school: - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser: - Visitors to the school during the day should be by prior arrangement and should be received at a specific contact point; - Physical distancing (of 2m) should be maintained between staff and visitors where possible.